 We also use web beacons on our websites and in email communications.
 For example, we may place web beacons in marketing emails that notify us when you click on a link in the email that directs you to one of our websites.
 Such technologies are used to operate and improve our websites and email communications.

-Type of Cookies | Description | Managing Settings |
+Type of Cookies Description Managing Settings

-Required cookies | Required cookies are necessary for basic website functionality.
-Some examples include: session cookies needed to transmit the website, authentication cookies, and security cookies. | If you have chosen to identify yourself to us, we may place on your browser a cookie that allows us to uniquely identify you when you are logged into the websites and to process your online transactions and requests.
-Because required cookies are essential to operate the websites, there is no option to opt out of these cookies. |
+Required cookies Required cookies are necessary for basic website functionality.
+Some examples include: session cookies needed to transmit the website, authentication cookies, and security cookies.
+If you have chosen to identify yourself to us, we may place on your browser a cookie that allows us to uniquely identify you when you are logged into the websites and to process your online transactions and requests.
+Because required cookies are essential to operate the websites, there is no option to opt out of these cookies.

 You can choose to opt out of functional cookies.
 To change your cookie settings and preferences, including those for functional cookies, click the Cookie Preferences link in the footer of the page.
-To opt out from data collection by Google Analytics, you can download and install a browser add-on, which is available here.
-To learn how to control functional cookies via your individual browser settings, click here. |

-Targeting or Advertising cookies | Targeting or advertising cookies track activity across websites in order to understand a viewer's interests, and to direct specific marketing to them.
-Some examples include: cookies used for remarketing, or interest-based advertising.
-We sometimes use cookies delivered by us or by third parties to show you ads for our products that we think may interest you on devices you use and to track the performance of our advertisements.
-For example, these cookies collect and remember information such as which browsers have visited our websites.
 TutorCruncher also contracts with third-party advertising networks that collect IP addresses and other information from web beacons on our websites, from emails and on third-party websites.
 Advertising networks follow your online activities over time and across different websites or other online services by collecting device and usage data through automated means, including through the use of cookies.
 These technologies may recognize you across the different devices you use, such as a desktop or laptop computer, smartphone or tablet.
 Third parties use this information to provide advertisements about products and services tailored to your interests.
 You may see their advertisements on other websites or mobile applications on any of your devices.
-This process also helps us manage and track the effectiveness of our marketing efforts. |
+This process also helps us manage and track the effectiveness of our marketing efforts.

-To opt out of any advewrtiusing cookies, please visit the opt-out pages of the Network Advertising Initiative. |
+To opt out of any advertising cookies, please visit the opt-out pages of the Network Advertising Initiative.

-As described above, we or third parties may place or recognize a unique cookie on your browser when you visit our websites for the purpose of serving you targeted advertising (also referred to as “online behavioral advertising” or “interest-based advertising”).
+As described above, we or third parties may place or recognize a unique cookie on your browser when you visit our websites for the purpose of serving you targeted advertising (also referred to as “online behavioural advertising” or “interest-based advertising”).
 To learn more about targeted advertising and advertising networks or opt out, please visit the opt-out pages of the Network Advertising Initiative.

 To manage the use of targeting and advertising cookies on this website, click the Cookie Preferences link in the footer of the page or consult your individual browser settings for cookies.
 To learn how to manage privacy and storage settings for Flash cookies, click here.
 Various browsers may also offer their own management tools for removing HTML5 local storage.

-In addition to utilizing the user preference center, where available, you may opt-out from the collection of non-essential device and usage data on your web browser (see the "What device and usage data we process" section, above) by managing your cookies at the individual browser level.
+In addition to utilizing the user preference centre, where available, you may opt-out from the collection of non-essential device and usage data on your web browser (see the “What device and usage data we process” section, above) by managing your cookies at the individual browser level.
 In addition, if you wish to opt-out of interest-based advertising click here (or, if located in the European Union, click here).

 While some internet browsers offer a “do not track” or “DNT” option that lets you tell websites that you do not want to have your online activities tracked, these features are not yet uniform and there is no common standard that has been adopted by industry groups, technology companies or regulators.